Look at your rent. Can you move somewhere cheaper? Or get an extra person in to share the rent?

 When you receive your loan at the beginning of the term, either set aside the money required for your rent in an interest-earning separate account, or pay your rent immediately.
 This is essential if you wish to keep a roof over your head, so try not to get into rent arrears.
 Remember if you pay monthly rent you will have to continue to pay during the vacations at Christmas and Easter when you might not actually be living in London.
 Halls of residence and private landlords will also require a deposit.

 Could you reduce your costs by walking or cycling?
+For details about cycling in the capital see the TfL website: www.tfl.gov.uk/modes/cycling/ If you don't own a bike you can also rent 'Boris Bikes' from sites near to SOAS.
 Can you make use of weekly or monthly travelcards or a 18+Student Oyster Photocard from www.tfl.gov.uk which are cheaper?
-If you run a car, think about selling it – it is a fallacy that cars are cheaper than using public transport.
 If you travel outside London often, get a Young Person’s Railcard to save money.

 Try to use a cut-price store for basics and markets for fruit and vegetables.
 Invest in a cook book on Healthy Eating on a Budget and cut down on fast food, snacks and eating out which are expensive.
 Make packed lunches.
 Share the shopping and cooking with a friend – it’s cheaper.
 You’ll be healthier as well as richer!